lattenwald/rebar3_rust/README.md

 # rebar3_rust

-Compile rust NIFs for erlang projects.
+Compile rust crates for erlang projects.

 ## Use